-- e.
-If necessary, contact NCMS N3 Key Division and CMIO Norfolk via message to request re-supply of COMSEC material to maintain ROB for any reason, i.e., receipt of damaged material that DIRNSA provides disposition for (return of material to DIRNSA or authorized destruction), inadvertent or early destruction, EAP implemented destruction, or lost/missing ROB material. - f.
-Modern FIREFLY key is not automatically resupplied.
-EKMS Managers must review and track associated production dates and submit key orders to the EKMS CF prior to the 1 year expiration date for this type of material.
+e.
+If necessary, contact NCMS N3 Key Division and CMIO Norfolk via message to request re-supply of COMSEC material to maintain sufficient ROB levels.

+f.
+Modern key is not automatically resupplied.
+COMSEC Account Managers must review and track associated production dates and submit key orders to the EKMS CF prior to the 1 year expiration date for this type of material.

-NOTE: Depending on the situation, the reporting requirements stated in Articles/1005 and 1010 may apply.
+NOTE: Depending on the situation, the reporting requirements stated in Articles 1005 and 1010 may apply.

 g.
-ROB stock level table for electronic and physical ($\underline{\text{use}}$ as a general guide):
+ROB stock level table for electronic and physical (use as a general guide):